 Under the aforementioned legislation, it is mandatory for Internet companies in the PRC to complete security filing procedures with the local public security bureau and for them provide regular updates to the local public security bureau regarding information security and censorship systems for their Websites.
-In this regard, on October 1, 2004, the Administrative Rules on the Filing of Commercial Websites were promulgated by the Beijing Administration of Industry and Commerce (Beijing AIC), to replace the Detailed Implementing Rules for the Measures for the Administration of Commercial Website Filings for the Record promulgated by the Beijing AIC on September 1, 2000.
-The Administrative Rules on the Filing of Commercial Websites state that operators of Websites must comply with the following requirements:
+In this regard, on October 1, 2004, the Administrative Rules on the Filing of Commercial Websites ("Commercial Websites Filing Rules") were promulgated by the Beijing Administration of Industry and Commerce (Beijing AIC), to replace the Detailed Implementing Rules for the Measures for the Administration of Commercial Website Filings for the Record promulgated by the Beijing AIC on September 1, 2000.
+The Commercial Websites Filing Rules state that operators of commercial Websites must comply with the following requirements: